symfony/symfony-docs/service_container.rst

 Linting Service Definitions
 ---------------------------

-The ``lint:container`` command checks that the arguments injected into services match their type declarations.
+The ``lint:container`` command makes several checks into your services definition.
+It first checks that when an alias is defined on an interface it can resolve to a service implementing this interface (thus preventing type errors at runtime).
+It then checks that the arguments injected into services match their type declarations.
 It's useful to run it before deploying your application to production (e.g. in your continuous integration server):

 .. code-block:: terminal

     $ php bin/console lint:container

-Checking the types of all service arguments whenever the container is compiled can hurt performance.
-That's why this type checking is implemented in a :doc:`compiler pass </service_container/compiler_passes>` called ``CheckTypeDeclarationsPass`` which is disabled by default and enabled only when executing the ``lint:container`` command.
-If you don't mind the performance loss, enable the compiler pass in your application.
+Having these checks on all aliases and service arguments whenever the container is compiled can hurt performance.
+That's why these checks are implemented in dedicated :doc:`compiler passes </service_container/compiler_passes>` respectively called ``CheckAliasValidityPass`` and ``CheckTypeDeclarationsPass`` which are disabled by default and enabled only when executing the ``lint:container`` command.
+If you don't mind the performance loss, enable these compiler passes in your application.

 .. _container-public: